I've got the brains. You've got the looks.

-Vautrin's speech did not set an unbreakable record for profundity.
-Any idiot in an oyster bar or an inlet-side store can probe into the dirty dealings of urban society (which is le monde of the novel, as denoted by the second chapter's title).
+Vautrin's speech did not set an unbreakable record.
+Any idiot in an oyster bar or an inlet-side store can probe into the dirty dealings of urban society.
 It was more of Balzac's genius in actually writing out the words and encapsulating it within a very well-architectonized literary novel that impresses me.
 I am not so much impressed in hearing Vautrin (Now and then, I come up with ideas more brilliant than those of Vautrin.) than in reading him actually spelled out by Balzac's crafty hand.
-In fact, in my definition of the intellectual (which is different from, although guided by, the definition's of Gramsci, Julien Benda and Edward W. Said.1) does not include Vautrin.
+In fact, in my definition of the intellectual (which is different from, although guided by, the definition's of Gramsci, Julien Benda and Edward W. Said.) does not include Vautrin.
 Vautrin has brains, but my definition of an intellectual is decidedly not a dictionary definition.
 It is not at all one meant to comply with all the works literary, corporate or otherwise that have decided to use the word "intellectual."
 A Raagas intellectual is conducive to Raagas politics.
-Brainy bourgeois elements who spoil themselves with the bourgeois vice of silence and mere murmuring do not qualify to be designated as Raagas intellectuals, not that Raagas is a full-fledged intellectual, being himself a mere propagandist.
+Brainy bourgeois elements who spoil themselves with the bourgeois vice of silence and mere murmuring do not qualify to be designated as Raagas intellectuals.

 The survey in the paper is a very preliminary one.
-Often, a secondary source has been accessed, although the primary source for it has not been read definitively.
+Often, a secondary source has been accessed, although the primary source for it has not been read definitviely.

-Like Plato would later on, the Eleatics would privilege a world deliberated with ideas over and above the sensed world.
-Clearly, we can see that Vautrin, if compared with the Eleatics and Plato, stands at a quite opposite pole.
+Like Plato would later on, the Eleatics would privilege a world deliberated with ideas rather than the sensed world.
+Clearly, we can see that Vautrin compared with the Eleatics and Plato stand at opposite poles.
 Of course, the Greek idea-priviligers set up their pole much earlier.
 Vautrin's pole, however, is far more effectual in Philippine (mis)civilization than the idea-privileging pole.
-Machiavelli may have been a precursor of Vautrin, but Machiavelli is the intellectual that Vautrin is not.
-Vautrin can only figure into intellectual discourse not as a team player, but as a sick patient for doctors to look upon as a case study.

 For convenience in this paper, I will designate Zeno, Parmenides, Melissus and Plato as the Ideal Four.